poojanagrawal/mesalabs-day1/lab1/README.md

 ---

-**Bonus Question**: How often does MESA produce a profile file?
-How could you increase this resolution?
+**Bonus Question**: By default, MESA only saves a profile every 50 model steps.
+This might miss important evolutionary phases.
+How could you increase this frequency?

 <details>
 <summary>Show answer</summary>

-By default, MESA produces a profile every 50 model steps.
-The most straightforward way to increase the frequency of the output is using `profile_interval` in your inlist's `&controls` section.
-You could also set `write_profile_when_terminate = .true.`.
+Add <code>profile_interval = 10</code> to your inlist's <code>&controls</code> section to save profiles more frequently.
+You could also enable <code>write_profile_when_terminate = .true.</code> to guarantee a profile at the end of the run.
 </details>
 ---

 ## SESSION 2